deliveroo/model_data_storage_template/.ipynb_checkpoints/README-checkpoint.md

 # Pre-commit Hooks:

-As an asside, [pre-commit](https://pre-commit.com/) hooks are a great way to automate many of the standard tasks required to maintain code in a git repo.
+Finally, [pre-commit](https://pre-commit.com/) hooks are a great way to automate many of the standard tasks required to maintain code in a git repo.
 These include things such as auto-formatting code to a specific spacing requirements (i.e. using `python -m black ./*`).
 It can also cover things like running of unit tests.
 These standard maintenance and continuous integration tasks of a project.

 ## Installation Guide

-##### 1. Install pre-commit
+#### 1. Install pre-commit

 `pip install pre-commit`

 This should also be added to the `requirents.txt` file of the git project currently in use.

-##### 2. create a file named .pre-commit-config.yaml
+#### 2. create a file named .pre-commit-config.yaml

 `touch .pre-commit-config.yaml`